“You need to move everything to the cloud.”

 Cost is also an important consideration.
 When a company moves to a colocation center, it is still responsible for purchasing and maintaining the network equipment.
 However, if a company is running out of space to house a growing network of servers, moving to a data center can solve the space issue without incurring the costs of moving the entire office to a larger space.
 Colocation can also help reduce other costs, including the electricity and day-to-day maintenance of the network.

 Cloud computing also helps companies manage day-to-day functions.
-In fact many companies turn to cloud providers to manage portions of the network in order to free up IT staff to focus on other projects related to business growth, rather than housekeeping.
+In fact, many companies turn to Cloud Readiness Assessment providers to help them manage portions of their network in order to free up IT staff to focus on other projects related to business growth, rather than housekeeping.
 Cloud services also allow companies to scale services up or down as necessary, without investing in extra hardware—or being left with too much unnecessary equipment, this blog about cloud connection can help you learn more.
 At the same time, one major disadvantage of cloud computing is that companies lose a major portion of the control over their data, specifically when it comes to managing outages and downtime.
 When you’re relying on a particular application or server for business critical functions, extended or regular outages will not be acceptable.